Skip to main content

 Immerse yourself in interactive exhibits and nature-based learning at this special venue in the Boondall Wetlands.

-Nestled within Brisbane’s largest protected wetlands, the Boondall Wetlands Environment Centre is a vibrant hub for environmental education, exploration, and conservation.
-Located on the edge of Moreton Bay, this centre invites visitors to discover the importance of tidal wetlands through interactive displays, wildlife encounters, and immersive experiences.
+Nestled within Brisbane’s largest protected wetlands, Boondall Wetlands Environment Centre is a vibrant hub for education, exploration, and conservation.
+Located on the edge of Moreton Bay, this centre invites visitors to explore tidal wetlands.
+It offers interactive displays, wildlife encounters, and immersive experiences.

-Surrounded by mangroves, saltmarshes, and open forests, the centre highlights the area’s Ramsar-listed international significance, rich Indigenous heritage, and diverse habitats that support migratory shorebirds and native wildlife.
-Whether you’re a nature lover, student, or family, the Boondall Wetlands Environment Centre offers a unique opportunity to connect with nature and learn about wetland ecosystems.
+The centre is surrounded by mangroves, saltmarshes, and open forests.
+It highlights the area’s Ramsar-listed significance, rich Indigenous heritage, and diverse habitats supporting migratory shorebirds and native wildlife.
+Whether you’re a nature lover, student, or family, Boondall Wetlands Environment Centre offers a unique chance to connect with nature.
+Visitors can learn about wetland ecosystems.

 Boondall Wetlands Environment Centre